 For some things, location isn’t as important.
 Imagine looking for an accountant.
 Is it important they’re right next door?
 Probably not as much as when you’re craving coffee.

 So how can we use this to our advantage since we can’t keep moving our businesses around?
 I propose we focus on boosting our local presence.
 Tidy up your Google Business Profile, create content that speaks to your local audience, and be smart about your local SEO game.
 Spark conversation around how your business is connected to local landmarks; this could amp up your rank in search results.

 Even if your business location is set in stone, a little tweak here and there in your local SEO can morph your visibility in local search results.
 You might even see a substantial improvement in where your business ranks in local searches.

 Make Sure Your NAP Is Consistent Across the Web

-One of the most important things to keep in mind when filling out your GMB is that consistency is vital.
-You will want to make sure that all of the information you enter into your GMB matches the information on your website and citations found on other sites.
+One of the most important things to keep in mind when filling out your GBP is consistency is vital.
+You will want to make sure that all of the information you enter into your GBP matches the information on your website and citations found on other sites.